ArvidLandmark/Phone-number-scraper/README.md

 This program enables the user to scrape up to 2000 phone numbers per hour.

-Code hidden as of now.
+The code is hidden for now.

 Created by Arvid Landmark, April 2019.